 By Joe Ballent

 Youth trips are an invaluable experience and can teach someone worlds of self-knowledge through interaction with nature.
-Holiday’s own youth trip roster includes the famous Burn Camp- a trip chartered through the University Of Utah Hospital Burn Unit and catering to kids that were treated for severe burns there.
-It’s one of the best weeks possible on the river- owing both to the breathtaking desert vistas and unstoppable energy of the staff.
+Holiday’s own youth trip roster includes the famous Burn Camp.
+Bur Camp is a trip chartered through the University Of Utah Hospital Burn Unit and catering to kids that were treated for severe burns there.
+It’s one of the best weeks possible on the river; owing both to the breathtaking desert vistas and unstoppable energy of the staff.

-If you have a child of high school age who you suspect would appreciate an immersion in a truly rewarding outdoor adventure (or could stand to do a little hard work in the sun) then Grand Canyon Youth comes with my most sparkling recommendation.
+If you have a child of high school age who you suspect would appreciate an immersion in a truly rewarding outdoor adventure then Grand Canyon Youth comes with my most sparkling recommendation.
 Don’t worry; not every youth that takes a trip down the Grand runs off to become a river guide.
 It just worked out that way in this case.